The First Secret of being attractive

 One of the most ageless women whom I have ever known, always looked very casual.
 But, never, ever, scruffy.
 And she was always getting up and down doing wee things to tidy her home. (ps that's also a great way to keep our metabolism up, all that movement)

 So, what are the little habits that we can do to be well-groomed?
 Lets start going upwards from the feet:

 feet: as a yoga teacher, I am always looking at people's feet!
-When I'm teaching, I need to be able to see if they are limping in any way, & how strong & supple their ankles are.
-Our ankles need to be strong, because this helps us balance, & physical balance is a key area that needs to be maintained as we move through life, especially as we get older.
+When I'm teaching, I need to be able to see if they are limping in any way, also how strong and supple their ankles are.
+Our ankles need to be strong, because this helps us balance.
+Physical balance is a key area that needs to be maintained as we move through life, especially as we get older.

 Some simple foot exercises

-Strength: A very easy way to keep ankles strong, is to raise up onto your toes, & down.
-You can hold it, do it several times...whatever!
+Strength and tone: A very easy way to keep ankles strong, is to raise up onto your toes, then back down.
+You can hold it, do it several times, whatever.
 You can even hold onto a bench to do it if you don't have good balance.
 Try to do this a few times a week.
-You can also do this on the edge of a step, toes & balls of the feet on the step, heels are not on the step, so that when you go down, the backs of the calves get stretched.
+You can also do this on the edge of a step, toes and balls of the feet on the step, heels are not on the step, so that when you go down, the backs of the calves get stretched.
 Do it with toes straight ahead, toes turned in, toes turned out (like a plie).
 Do 10 each, a few times a week.
 And put your hand on a wall, or a railing, for balance, whilst you are doing them.
-These 3 moves will strengthen the whole ankle & foot.
+These three moves will strengthen the whole ankle & foot.
 And give nicely shaped calves.